Matt Schlapp to Newsmax: CPAC Calls for USSS Oversight

-American Conservative Union Chairman Matt Schlapp is demanding a "public investigation" into the security surrounding former President Donald Trump during Saturday’s assassination attempt in Butler, Pennsylvania.
+American Conservative Union Chair Matt Schlapp is demanding a "public investigation" into the security surrounding former President Donald Trump during Saturday's assassination attempt in Butler, Pennsylvania.

 One rally attendee died, two other spectators were critically injured, and Trump was shot in the ear.